 | If | The default locale's language according to the device |

-| Whether the phone will turn on the flashlight if multiple frames have appeared to be too dark. |
+| Whether the phone will turn on the flashlight if multiple frames have appeared to be too dark.
+If set to false, torch toggle button will appear. |

 |